 Illuminates footwells, cupholders, the console bin and the console tray with a choice of several colors.
 The ambient lighting control switch is located on the floor console.

+witch is ole. release the h the color

 To activate, press and release the control to cycle through the color choices plus the off state.